-A reader asks if most creditors agree to a Debt Management Plan?
+A reader asks if most creditors agree to a Debt Management Plan – will they accept your offer of payment and agree to freeze interest and charges?

 I don’t have any statistics to quote, but most mainstream lenders presented with a sensible Income and Expenditure statement do initially agree to freeze interest and not add default charges.
 This can sometimes take a couple of months, and during this time you may be worried that things aren’t going well because you get letters or phonecalls that seem to ignore the DMP that is being set up, but this sort of problem normally gets resolved.